 In September 2023, I explored London’s hidden corners at the Open House Festival, an annual event that unveils the city’s usually closed spaces.
-From architectural wonders to historical nooks, London laid bare its secrets, and I was see it.
+From architectural wonders to historical nooks, London laid bare its secrets, and I was there to see it.

 Convoys Wharf